maaelMumadi/mofo/SoftwareUpdate.txt

-Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)
+Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs